craff/pacomb/README.md

   - left factorise your grammar yourself,
   - Use Grammar.cache trading memory for speed.

-- The ppx extension is not not too bad but still suffer from the fact that is uses a sublanguage of OCaml to describe grammar.
+- The ppx extension is not too bad but still suffer from the fact that is uses a sublanguage of OCaml to describe grammar.
 For instance [%grammar (_::INT) => 0] is not legal because "_" can not be used in an Ocaml expression.